Skip to main content

 Operations and project coordination work where I can be trusted with real responsibility and execution.
 Not looking to be babysat.
 Give the goal, constraints, and timeline, and I'll drive it.

-Three decisions that shaped me
+Three decisions that shaped the direction

 Looking back, these choices determined the trajectory more than anything else.